PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 "Don't be silly, I'm not that kind of King."

-Boltac shook Weeveston's soft hand and watched him scurry South as fast as his expensive shoes would allow.
-From beside him, Boltac heard Laughlin chuckle.
+Boltac shook Weeveston's soft hand watched him scurry South as fast as his expensive shoes would allow.
+From beside him, Boltac heard Gustavo Rifkanza low chuckle.
 The big man made a clicking noise with his tongue as he shook his head.

-"You know they will come for you," said Laughlin.
+"You know they will come for you," said Gustavo.

 "En-henh," said Boltac.
-He looked at Laughlin  and said, "And you know they're gonna to come for you too?"
+He looked at Gustavo and said, "And you know they're gonna to come for you too?"

-Laughlin smiled again.
-A smile that had survived a countless fights and endless miles of of contested ground.
-He shrugged and said, "It will be expensive for them, either way."
+Gustavo shrugged and said, "It will be expensive for them, either way."

-"En-henh," said Boltac.

 # xx Rattick picked up

-Two days later Rattick was drunk in Shatnapur, courtesy of a purse he had cut off a wealthy merchant.
+Two days later he was drunk in Shatnapur, enjoying the largess of a purse he had cut off a wealthy merchant.
 He smiled at the dancing girls, and made a note to ask about the heavy incense they burned in this decadent establishment of this most decadent Southern city.
 He liked it.
-And wanted the chance to invoke the scent-memory of this floating moment whenever he wanted.
+And want the chance to invoke the scent-memory of this floating time whenever he wanted.
 He took a long drink of his wine and smiled.
 It was all over, and he had escaped with his life.
 Reduced to simple cutpurse, perhaps, but, so far, the life was treating him well.
-He had earned a vacation in the South.
+Perhaps he had earned a vacation in the South.

 In his contentment, Rattick let his guard down, so he never saw it coming.
 He never heard the thock of the heavy wood sap that hit him across the back of his head.
 Never felt the rough hands lifting him up and depositing him in the back of the wagon.
 He was unaware of the hard gallop North.
 But, in the plus column, he hadn't had to pay his bar tab, which had been substantial.